McMaster-Baby-Lab/handbook/pages/recruitment/DRDB/recruitParticipants.md

 2. Search for the desired family
 3. Select _schedule_ under the child’s name
 4. Next, add the time and date of the study, study name, and the experimenter’s name.
-5. Remember to check the other studies the child or siblings are eligible for if their names are highlighted in blue.
 6. Once all information is added select schedule, proofread the generated email and set a reminder for the next contact time.
 7. Select _complete_ to finish scheduling.